12 Week Dumbbell Workout Plan (PDF) Using Special 10 Exercises Proven Best

 Some athletes even do tempo reps where they do the concentric (flexing) for 1-2 seconds, and the eccentric for 3-4 seconds.

-• Try a Dumbbell Circuit Workout
+• Try a Dumbbell Circuit Routine

 Do the workouts described below, but perform them circuit style to finish faster.
 Lifters will need to use lighter weights for this type of workout.